jim-easterbrook/pyctools/src/doc/manual/writing_components.rst

 "Passthrough" components
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Unlike some other image processing pipeline systems (such as Microsoft's `DirectShow <http://msdn.microsoft.com/en-us/library/windows/desktop/dd373390%28v=vs.85%29.aspx>`_) Pyctools doesn't have "sink" or "renderer" components that have an input but no output.
-Instead a transformer component is used in "passthrough" mode -- the input data is passed straight through to the output.
+Components that don't appear to need an output (e.g. a video display or file writer) are usually implemented as "passthrough" components -- the input data is passed straight through to the output.
 This conveniently allows a stream of frames to be simultaneously saved in a file and displayed in a window by pipelining a :py:mod:`VideoFileWriter <pyctools.components.io.videofilewriter>` with a :py:mod:`QtDisplay <pyctools.components.qt.qtdisplay>` component.

 The passthrough component's ``transform`` method saves or displays the input frame, but need not do anything else.